jwaldrip/promise.cr/CONTRIBUTING.md

 # Contributing

-We love pull requests from everyone.
-To contribute, do the following:
+Anyone can submit a pull request, to do so follow these steps:

 * Fork, then clone the repo: